dan-bowen/funance/README.md

-# Funance (Fuh · nance)
+# Funance

-is a collection of tools for personal finance data exploration.
+A collection of tools for personal finance data exploration.